uccollab/uccollab.github.io/_pages/lab.md

 ---

-## Research Themes

-### Theme 1
-A short paragraph describing one major research direction in the lab.

-### Theme 2
-A short paragraph describing another major research direction.

-### Theme 3
-A short paragraph describing a third research direction.
+## Recent Student Thesis

+- **Enhancing Natural Language Inference in Biomedical Applications Using Large Language Models (finished)** —  Kai Zhao
+- **Time-Stamped Graphs for Cross-Year Reasoning in VolksWagen Annual Reports (ongoing)** — Karim Abdelrahman
+- **Contrast Set Generation for Evaluation QA Models in Annual Report reasoning (ongoing)** —  Cagin Senemoglu
+- **Expressive Text-To-Speech Generation and Evaluation for Therapist-Client Dialogues (ongoing)** — Marleen Sinsel
+- **Synthetic Therapist-Client Conversation Generation From Questionnaires (ongoing)** — Mohamed Aziz Boudabous
 ---

-## Recent Student Projects

-- **Project title 1** — short description, student name, optional link
-- **Project title 2** — short description, student name, optional link
-- **Project title 3** — short description, student name, optional link

----

 ## Openings / Collaboration

 If you are interested in working with us, feel free to get in touch by email.

-You can also describe here whether you are open to internships, theses, visiting students, or collaborations.
+At the moment, we welcome application from B.Sc. and M.Sc. thesis students who want to work on compatible topics.
+If you are interested, feel free to contact Dr. Simone Balloccu.
+If possible include a grade transcript, an initial topic (or at least proposals), and a CV.